heal and rebuild your marriage into something new.

 Some questions commonly asked include: “Are you in love with the other person?”, “Where did you meet them on an ongoing basis?” or, “When you were on that work trip, were they with you?”, etc.

-It’s common for these questions to devolve into blame, contempt, and defensiveness.
+It’s common for these questions to devolve into blame, judgment, and defensiveness.
 That’s why the heaviest questions will be asked and answered in session so that I can intervene when necessary and facilitate a more productive conversation.

 • Phase 2: Attune